Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Exceptional Jordan Algebra over the Integral Octonions and Exceptional Modular Forms

 The unique holomorphic modular $f(q)$ form of weight 12 for $SL(2,\mathbb{Z})$ whose Fourier series begins as $f(q) = 1 + 0 q + \cdots$ is given by \eqn f(q) &=& \frac{65520}{691} (E_{12} - \Delta ) = 1 + \frac{ 2^4 \cdot 3^2 \cdot 5 \cdot 7 \cdot 13 }{691}\sum_{n\geq 1} ( \sigma_{11} (n) - \tau (n) ) \nonumber \\ && = 1 + 0 q + 196560 q^2 + O(q)^3 ~. \enn The modular form $f(q)$ is the theta function of the Leech lattice $ \Lambda \subset \mathbb{R}^{24} $ which is an even unimodular lattice with minimal norm $> 2$ \cite{MR1369418, conway2013sphere}.\footnote{See \autoref{app:thetas} and \autoref{tab:niemeiertheta} for relevant details on theta functions of Niemeier lattices.}

-On the other hand, the ``upper half-plane" of the exceptional Jordan algebra $J_3^{\mathbb{O}}$ spanned by elements of the form $ Z= ( X + i Y) $ where $ X $ is an arbitrary element of $J_3^{\mathbb{O}}$ and $Y>0$.
+On the other hand, the ``upper half-plane" of the exceptional Jordan algebra $J_3^{\mathbb{O}}$ is spanned by elements of the form $ Z= ( X + i Y) $ where $ X $ is an arbitrary element of $J_3^{\mathbb{O}}$ and $Y>0$.
 This upper half-plane is in fact the \textit{exceptional tube domain} $\mathcal{D}$ of complex dimension 27.
 The conformal group $E_{7(-25)} $ of $J_3^{\mathbb{O}}$ acts holomorphically on the exceptional tube domain $\mathcal{D}$ and it was proposed as a spectrum generating symmetry group of extremal black holes of the octonionic magical supergravity in $5d$ \cite{Ferrara:1997uz,Gunaydin:2000xr,Gunaydin:2003qm,Gunaydin:2004ku,Gunaydin:2005gd}.

-Since the conformal group $\conf{J}$ includes translations $T_J$ by the elements of $J$ the Fourier coefficients of the modular forms of the arithmetic subgroup $E_{7(-25)}(\mathbb{Z})$ of $E_{7(-25)}$ are expected to describe the degeneracies of quantum extremal black holes of the octonionic magical supergravity theory whose bare charges are labelled by the elements of the exceptional Jordan algebra with integral coefficients.
-In the following section we shall review how Elkies and Gross relate the exceptional modular form of Kim on the exceptional tube domain to the theta function of the Leech lattice.
+Since the conformal group $\conf{J}$ includes translations $T_J$ by the elements of $J$ the Fourier coefficients of the modular forms of the arithmetic subgroup $E_{7(-25)}(\mathbb{Z})$ of $E_{7(-25)}$ are expected to describe the degeneracies of charge states of quantum extremal black holes of the octonionic magical supergravity theory whose bare charges are labelled by the elements of the exceptional Jordan algebra with integral coefficients.
+The above results show that this is the case for rank one charge states which act as building blocks of higher rank charge states as will be explained later in section \ref{sec:diffrankbhs}.
+In the next subsection we shall review the work of N. Elkies and B. Gross that establish the connections between the exceptional modular form of Kim\cite{MR1216126} on the exceptional tube domain, rank one elements of the exceptional Jordan algebra over the integral octonions and the Leech lattice \cite{MR1411589}.